2.3. A more complex system: H\(_{2}\)O#

 you should find the .log

 files created by Psi4.
-As this files may be very large and we have no intention of editing it.
+As these files may be very large and we have no intention of editing it.

-As example, you can use the command head
+As an example, you can use the command tail

 followed by the name of the last .log